El contenido no se encuentra disponible en el idioma seleccionado. Estamos trabajando continuamente para agregar más idiomas. Gracias por su apoyo.

 This parameter is only available if Notification groups or Topic subscriptions is selected for Notification Recipient.

-Specifies the condition for triggering the alarm notification.
+Specifies the condition that will trigger an alarm notification.
 You can select Generated alarm (when an alarm is generated), Cleared alarm (when an alarm is cleared), or both.

 4. Select an enterprise project and set Tag.